Inverse wave scattering in the Laplace domain: a factorization method approach: Introduction.

-A relevant feature of our approach rests upon the fact that it avoids unphysical modifications of the data and provide a rigourous reconstruction algorithm (implying uniqueness).
+A relevant feature of our approach rests upon the fact that it avoids unphysical modifications of the data and provides a rigorous reconstruction algorithm; let us point out that our results, since the algorithm is exact, immediately imply uniqueness: the obstacle is univocally determined by the scattered field (see, e.g., the review paper \cite{Isakov} for the many facets of the uniqueness problem in inverse scattering).
 As in the aforementioned works, we require global-in-time data; this is due to the use of the Laplace transform.
 The error introduced by using finite-time data is considered: we provide an estimate regarding the difference (in uniform operator norm) between the experimentally realistic operator $F_{\lambda}^{\Lambda,\varepsilon,t_{ \circ}}$ defined in term of pulses concentrated on small time intervals $ [0,\varepsilon]$, $\varepsilon\ll1$, and measurements lasting a finite time $ t_{\circ}\gg\varepsilon$, and the ideal operator $F_{\lambda}^{\Lambda}$ corresponding to the limit case $t_{\circ }=+\infty$, $\varepsilon=0$.
 In Lemma \ref{estimate} we show that it is of order $(e^{-\lambda t_{\circ}}+\varepsilon )\lambda^{-1/2}$; thus it can be made arbitrarily small by taking $\lambda$ sufficiently large.
+However, let us point out that this does not mean neither that the factorization method will work for the operator $F_{\lambda}^{\Lambda,\varepsilon,t_{\circ}}$ nor that the error introduced by replacing $F_{\lambda}^{\Lambda}$ with $F_{\lambda}^{\Lambda,\varepsilon,t_{\circ}}$ in formulae \eqref{inf}, \eqref{1/4} and \eqref{inf-s}, \eqref{1/4-s} will be necessarily small; the stability problem in inverse scattering problems is notoriously difficult and in this short communication we do not treat this issue.
 10pt {\bf Acknowledgements.} The authors are indebted to Guanghui Hu for the fruitful discussions which largely inspired this work.